chris92vr/Book-mania/README.md

 - As a user I would like to explore different books.

+- As a user I would like to be able to go back to the top of the page.

 - As a user I would like to be able to go back to any review added by me and edit information about it.

 - As a user I would like to be able to delete any content added by me (i.e. reviews, comments).